surifirstpin/biplus_documentation/docs/DataRun.md

 ## Pivot table

 Multiple dimensions in the report data are often easier to look at when you pivot one of the dimensions horizontally.
 Each value in the dimension will become a column in your report data by making your information more clear to consume visually, and reduces the need to scroll down to find data.
-To **Pivot** a dimension click on pivot for dimension before running the query and you can add more pivots to other dimension but make sure you have atleast one unpivoted
+To **Pivot** a dimension click on pivot for dimension before running the query and you can add more pivots to other dimension but make sure you have atleast one unpivoted dimension

 >For instance, if you want to view the number of order received  based on the month  it displays in following way: